nelak2/nwscript-sinfar-language-server/README.md

 Actual editing of areas as per the Bioware NWN Toolset is not yet implemented but is planned once support for reading and writing all NWN resource files is fully implemented and tested.

-**Caution: Currently most core features are implemented (except for editing creatures and items) but not fully tested.
+**Caution: Currently most core features are implemented but not fully tested.
 There is a good chance of corrupting your NWN resources!!**

 ## Features